Noah2610/deathfloor/docs/LEVEL-CREATION.md

 ## Tilesets
 Tileset spritesheet images must be PNGs.
 They must be placed under `resources/spritesheets/tiles/`.
-Filenames don't matter, but they should be short but informative.
+Filenames don't matter, but they should be short and informative.
 (for example: `ground_tiles.png`, `decorations.png`, `grass.png`).

 ## Exporting the map